CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/operation/menu.md

 ### Other Track Lines

-Select whether or not to display all lines of the talk track in the speech list.
+Select whether or not to display all lines of the talk track in the Speech List.

 ### Column

-Show/hide the columns in speech list.
+Show/hide the columns in Speech List.

 ## Song